Katrina Monton: Professional career

-Monton has worked with many organizations both locally and globally, including Big Brother Big Sister, Generostiy.org, CHIPS homeless shelter and many more.
+Monton has worked with many organizations both locally and globally, including Big Brother Big Sister, Generosity.org, CHIPS homeless shelter and many more.
 Due to Monton's generous contributions to her community, she was awarded the Sovereigns Medal by the Governor General of Canada.

 Sport career

 Monton started playing water polo when she was 13 years old.
 She was a competitive swimmer first before playing water polo in the summer pool system, where she was recruited by a winter coach to be part of a water polo club.
 Monton was a member of the Canadian Jr. National water polo team from 2004 to 2007.
 She was the captain of the Jr. National team from 2005 to 2007.
-Monton was center forward with the senior women’s national team from 2007 to 2016.
+Monton was center forward with the senior women's national team from 2007 to 2016.
 Monton helped Canada reach the podium at six major international events.